jshaker000/SAP2/README.md

 with the `Instruction_Decoder.v` and will likely need edits if you need to update that file.
 These two files `assembler.rb` and `Instruction_Decoder.v` kind of show the brains of the computer, how it does it and what it does.

-There is an additional example program in `fib.asm`.
+There is an additional example program in `fib.asm` to print the fibbonacci sequence and `primes.asm` to print the primes.

 The assembler file has a lot of comments explaining the valid syntax for it.